 and

-(c) if the Board has specified mandatory CPD activities for that year in accordance with subregulation (3)(b), sufficient details to identify the mandatory CPD activities for each regulated person.
+(c) if the Commissioner has specified mandatory CPD activities for that year in accordance with subregulation (3)(b), sufficient details to identify the mandatory CPD activities for each regulated person.

 [Regulation 4AA inserted in Gazette 17 Apr 2009 p.
-1321-2.]
+1321-2; amended in Gazette 30 Jun 2011 p.
+2671.]

 4AB.
 Prescribed educational requirement — section 31(3)(b)